What is distemper?

 How can I prevent my dog from becoming infected?

 A very effective vaccine is available to protect dogs against distemper.
-It is given to puppies (starting as early as five weeks of age) in a series of three to five injections.
+It is given to puppies (starting as early as six weeks of age) in a series of three to five injections.
 Annual re-vaccination is strongly recommended.

 How common is distemper?